Tay–Sachs disease: Cord blood transplant

-This is a highly invasive procedure which involves destroying the patient's blood system with chemotherapy and administering cord blood.
+This is a highly invasive procedure that involves destroying the patient's blood system with chemotherapy and administering cord blood.
 Of five people who had received the treatment as of 2008, two were still alive after five years and they still had a great deal of health problems.

 Critics point to the procedure's harsh nature—and the fact that it is unapproved.
 Other significant issues involve the difficulty in crossing the blood–brain barrier, as well as the great expense, as each unit of cord blood costs $25,000, and adult recipients need many units.

 Gene therapy

-On 10 February 2022, the first ever gene therapy was announced, it uses an adeno-associated virus (AAV) to deliver the correct instruction for the HEXA gene on brain cells which causes the disease.
+On 10 February 2022, the first-ever gene therapy was announced, it uses an adeno-associated virus (AAV) to deliver the correct instruction for the HEXA gene on brain cells which causes the disease.
 Only two children were part of a compassionate trial presenting improvements over the natural course of the disease and no vector-related adverse events.